AFMASS FoodTech Tanzania – Discover Tanzania’s rising agriculture and agro processing industry

 The AFMASS FoodTech Conference & Expo – Tanzania edition is the first technical conference targeted at Tanzania’s food, beverage and milling industry.

-The event is scheduled to take place in 2019, and then again 2021, with the event happening in Tanzania every two years.
+The event is scheduled to take place again in Tanzania in November 2020.

 The event covers the latest trends in processing, packaging, food safety and nutrition and health and many more with a focus on the industry in Tanzania.